Kazimír Gajdoš

-Kazimír Gajdoš (28 March 1934 – 8 November 2016) was a professional footballer who played as a right winger.
+Kazimír Gajdoš (28 March 1934 – 8 November 2016) was a Slovak professional footballer who played as a right winger.
+He played for the Czechoslovak national team.

+Life and career

 Gajdoš was born in Brusno near Banská Bystrica on 28 March 1934.
 At club level, he played for Tatran Prešov, Slovan Bratislava, and Slovnaft Bratislava.
 Gajdoš earned four caps for the Czechoslovakia national football team in 1957 and participated in the 1954 as well as 1958 FIFA World Cup, but played in neither tournament.

 Gajdoš played mostly as a right winger.
 He died in Bratislava on 8 November 2016 after a serious illness.